-You can import a load from a time-series file using one of several formats that HOMER Pro recognizes.
+You can import a load from a time series file using one of several formats that HOMER Grid recognizes.

-HOMER Pro can recognize several layouts of a .csv file, as listed in the accepted format section below.
+HOMER Grid can recognize several layouts of a .csv file, as listed in the accepted formats section below.

 The import function requires having data that consists of 365 consecutive days.
 The data will be automatically imported if possible.
 If the time step cannot be determined, you will be prompted to use Import and Edit.
 If the date cannot be determined, you will be asked to provide the year and it will be assumed that the data begins on January 1 0:00.